ulmerkott/jsonresume-theme-macchiato-ulmer/README.md

 ## Why?

-I wanted to build my own resume theme, so I decided to start from a theme I like a lot and tring to make it a bit more personal.
+I wanted to build my own resume theme, so I decided to start from a theme I like a lot and trying to make it a bit more personal.

 I also wanted I simple environment, so I used the boilerplate provided by JSON Resume instead of using the awesome work done by [kelyvin](https://github.com/kelyvin/) for it's Caffeine Theme.
 If you are looking for a more complete environment take a look at the caffine theme.